Sbrusselers/Oefening-team-1/README.md

 # test-repo
-Detailed Team Exercise with Python and Databricks Integration
-Duration: 30-40 min

 **Objective**: Engage in a collaborative data analysis project using Databricks notebooks, integrated with GitHub for version control and team collaboration.